Czirion/MAGs-workflow/README.md

 # Obtaining MAGs (Metagenome-Assembled Genomes) from shotgun metagenomic sequencing data
-On this [link](https://czirion.github.io/MAGs-workflow/) you will find a pipeline to obtain Metagenome-Assembled-Genomes(MAGs) from shotgun metagenomic sequencing data.
+On this [link](https://czirion.github.io/MAGs-workflow/) you will find a pipeline to obtain Metagenome-Assembled-Genomes(MAGs) from shotgun metagenomic sequencing data and a quality evaluation.
 You will need:
   1. Access to a high-performance computing cluster.
   2. A computer with administrator permission where you can access a UNIX terminal.
   3. Shotgun metagenomic sequencing reads whose quality you already approve.

 ## Instructions for the use of this pipeline
-The pipeline contains a collection of scripts to be run in the cluster and additional commands to be run in the cluster and in the local computer, it is not a script that runs automatically.
-The scripts are meant for you to copy them in a text editor in the cluster you are using but in this pipeline I show them to you mixed with more commands that you will need to run both in your computer and in the cluster in order.
-If you use the same cluster I used (Mazorka Langebio Cinvestav Mexico) the required software is already installed (latest versions on March 2021) and the scripts are ready to be pasted in a text editor in the cluster and run them; but if you are using a different cluster make sure to adapt the scripts to the way your cluster runs them.
+The pipeline contains a script that should be run in the cluster and additional commands to be run in the cluster and in the local computer.
+When you run the script it creates a colection of scripts adapted to the information of your sample.
+If you use the same cluster I used (Mazorka Langebio Cinvestav Mexico) the required software is already installed (latest versions on March 2021), but if you are using a different machine make sure it has the required software and adapt the script to the way it runs jobs.

-## The output you will have at the end of the pipeline

 ### Software that must be installed in the cluster
 *The numbers show the version I used, if you use a different version make sure it is compatible with the rest of the pipeline.*